Formal Hypothesis Tests for Additive Structure in Random Forests

-Additive models remain popular statistical tools due to their ease of interpretation and as a result, hypothesis tests for additivity have been developed to assess the appropriateness of these models.
-However, as data grows in size and complexity, learning algorithms continue to gain popularity due to their exceptional predictive performance.
-Due to the black-box nature of these learning methods, the increase in predictive power is assumed to come at the cost of interpretability and inference.
-However, recent work suggests that many popular learning techniques, such as bagged trees and random forests, have desirable asymptotic properties which allow for formal statistical inference when base learners are built with proper subsamples.
-This work extends hypothesis tests previously developed and demonstrates that by enforcing a grid structure on an appropriate test set, we may perform formal hypothesis tests for additivity among features.
-We develop notions of total and partial additivity and demonstrate that both tests can be carried out at no additional computational cost.
-We also suggest a new testing procedure based on random projections that allows for testing on larger grids, even when the grid size is larger than that of the training set.
-Simulations and demonstrations on real data are provided.
+While statistical learning methods have proved powerful tools for predictive modeling, the black-box nature of the models they produce can severely limit their interpretability and the ability to conduct formal inference.
+However, the natural structure of ensemble learners like bagged trees and random forests has been shown to admit desirable asymptotic properties when base learners are built with proper subsamples.
+In this work, we demonstrate that by defining an appropriate grid structure on the covariate space, we may carry out formal hypothesis tests for both variable importance and underlying additive model structure.
+To our knowledge, these tests represent the first statistical tools for investigating the underlying regression structure in a context such as random forests.
+We develop notions of total and partial additivity and further demonstrate that testing can be carried out at no additional computational cost by estimating the variance within the process of constructing the ensemble.
+Furthermore, we propose a novel extension of these testing procedures utilizing random projections in order to allow for computationally efficient testing procedures that retain high power even when the grid size is much larger than that of the training set.